openlawlibrary/taf/specification/taf-spec.md

 Once the repository is cloned, the updater tries loading the last validated commit.
 If this commit is not found, the update process starts from the repository's first commit.
 If the last validated commit does exist, the updater checks if it is present in the newly cloned authentication repository.
-If not found, an error is raised, suggesting possible forced removal of commits or manual tampering with the last validated commit information.
+If not found, an error is raised, suggesting possible forced removal of commits from the remote repository or manual tampering with the last validated commit information.

 During the update process, the TAF updater iterates through the commits of the bare repository, starting from the first commit identified for validation.
 It checks the transition from each commit `c1` to the subsequent commit `c2`, ensuring the TUF repository at `c1` can update to the state at `c2`.
-This procedure mostly aligns with the [client workflow in TUF specifications]((<https://github.com/theupdateframework/specification/blob/master/tuf-spec.md#update-the-timestamp-role--update-timestamp>), with these specific adaptations in TAF:
+This procedure mostly aligns with the [client workflow in TUF specifications](https://github.com/theupdateframework/specification/blob/master/tuf-spec.md#update-the-timestamp-role--update-timestamp), with these specific adaptations in TAF:

 - In TAF, for a metadata file at version `n` in commit `c1`, the version in commit `c2` must be `n` or `n + 1`.
 This rule ensures no intermediate versions are missed, differing from TUF where updating from `n` to `m` is permissible as long as `n < m`.
-).
 - Due to its archival purpose, TAF requires validation of older metadata and target files, even after their expiration dates.
 This means that the validation process in TAF does not fail because a metadata file's expiration date has passed.

 #### 5.1.2 Validate target repositories